 Introduction

 The ecological health of Lake Okeechobee and its associated influence on downstream waterbodies, such as coastal estuaries and the Everglades, has been the focus of much research and management activities for decades.
 Phosphorus loads to the lake are the primary concern because they have been identified as the dominant cause of increased eutrophication within the lake.
 However, total nutrient loads and excessive freshwater releases from the lake to coastal estuaries are also a concern.
 The phosphorus sources and potential abatement strategies to meet phosphorus reduction targets for Lake Okeechobee are summarized in the December 2014 adopted Basin Management Action Plan (BMAP).
-The Watershed Assessment Model (WAM) was an integral tool used for the development of the load estimations described in the BMAP, and moving forward will be used to help assess the cost benefits of alternative abatement strategies.
+The Watershed Assessment Model (WAM) was an integral tool used for the development of the load estimations described in the BMAP, and moving forward will be used to help assess the cost benefits of alternative abatement strategies as well as to update sub-watershed loads and nutrient reduction benefits associated with various management strategies.

 To enhance the WAM tool for future use, Soil and Water Engineering Technology, Inc. (SWET) was contracted by the Florida Department of Agriculture and Consumer Services (FDACS) (Contract #24010) to address the following objectives: 1) to update and recalibrate WAM to existing conditions using the latest land use, soils, hydrography, control projects, and weather databases; and 2) and to complete a goodness of fit assessment for a representative sub-watershed to validate its utility.
-This report describes the work completed under Deliverable 1, entitled “WAM Recalibration of Six (Northern) Sub-watersheds”, of the above referenced contract, which includes a brief background of the WAM model.
+This report describes the work completed under Deliverable 1, entitled “WAM Recalibration of Six (Northern) Sub-watersheds”, of the above referenced contract, which includes a brief background of the WAM.

 Background